 - You made a credible threat to someone that caused reasonable fear,

-- You communicated using the internet or other electronic device.
+- You communicated using the internet or other electronic devices.

-Cyberstalking can be filed as a misdemeanor or felony charge, depending on the details of the case.
+Cyberstalking can be charged as a misdemeanor or felony, depending on the details of the case.
 A misdemeanor charge is usually filed in cases where the defendant has no criminal history.

 Depending on the circumstances of the case, the court might require a defendant to register with California's sex offender registry under Penal Code 290 PC.
 A judge will impose sex registration if they believe you stalked the victim for sexual compulsion or sexual gratification.